dfkaye/xyz/README.md

 that kind of chaining is more suited to BCE scripts, i.e., "before CommonJS era"

-`monadic chaining` - which term I coin here for the nonce - means returning the same *function*, bound to the same object internally. that's not really a monad, but it's not quite currying either as it memoizes search/load results, and it's not purely declarative (there's work behind the scenes and the order matters), which means it looks like a stream but isn't really that either.
+`monadic chaining` - which term I coin here for the nonce - means returning the same *function*, which manages some other object internally. that's not really a monad, but it's not quite currying either as it memoizes search/load results, and it's not purely declarative (there's work behind the scenes and the order matters), which means it looks like a stream but isn't really that either.

 it is, however, more readable, IMO.